php-dev-br/laravel-doc-pt-br/eloquent.md

 #### Deleting Models By Query

-Of course, you may also run a delete statement on a set of models.
-In this example, we will delete all flights that are marked as inactive.
-Like mass updates, mass deletes will not fire any model events for the models that are deleted:
+Of course, you may also run a delete query on a set of models.
+In this example, we will delete all flights that are marked as inactive:

     $deletedRows = App\Flight::where('active', 0)->delete();

-> {note} When executing a mass delete statement via Eloquent, the `deleting` and `deleted` model events will not be fired for the deleted models.
-This is because the models are never actually retrieved when executing the delete statement.

 <a name="soft-deleting"></a>
 ### Soft Deleting